TPM34A/ML_approaches_for_discrete_choice_analysis/README.md

 # Instructions to set-up your workspace

-To properly run the Python notebooks contained in this repo, it is recommended to use Google Colab.
-But, if you wish to use your local environment (your computer), you can also do so by following certain recommendations.
+To properly run the Python notebooks in this repo, we recommend to use **Google Colab**.
+However, if you wish to run the notebooks on your local environment (i.e. your own laptop), then following the instructions provided under **option 2**.

 ## Option 1: Google Colab (recommended)